 - The toilets must be within easy reach of the working area and be in good working condition and cleaned on a daily basis.
 Toilet paper must be provided.
 The toilets must be emptied on a weekly basis or when full or when instructed by the ECO on site; - Disposal arrangements must be made in advance and cleared with the ECO before construction starts.
-Sanitation provision and servicing must be to the satisfaction of the ECO; - The Contractor must ensure that toilets are emptied prior to any builders' holidays, and/or weekends; - Toilets must be of a neat construction and must be provided with doors and locks and must be secured to prevent them blowing over; and
+Sanitation provision and servicing must be to the satisfaction of the ECO; - The Contractor must ensure that toilets are emptied prior to any builders' holidays, and/or weekends: - Toilets must be of a neat construction and must be provided with doors and locks and must be secured to help in preventing them from blowing over; and - The toilets must all be placed more than 32m from the Olifants River.